elsampsa/valkka-core/python/valkka/fs/README.md

 - Methods

     updateTimeRange__()
-        - check each FSGroup's timerange & collate a global timerange
+        - check each FSGroup's timerange & calculate a global timerange based on the timerange of each FSGroup
         - updates state: self.timerange

     readBlockTableIf(fsgroup)